LisaHJung/OTel-for-Beginners-JS/README.md

 # Episode 5 - Processing Traces: OpenTelemetry Collector in Action

-**Switch to the [`traces-add-processors`](https://github.com/LisaHJung/O4B/tree/post-processing) branch using your terminal.**
+**Switch to the [`traces-add-processors`](https://github.com/LisaHJung/O4B/tree/post-processing) branch using your terminal:**
 ```
 //in the directory of the project
 git checkout traces-add-processors
 ```
-**Stop and restart the OTel Collector and Jaeger.**
+**Stop and restart the OpenTelemetry Collector and Jaeger.**
 ```
 //in the project directory
 CTRL + C
 docker compose up --build
 ```
-**Refresh the Roll the Dice app page multiple times to send the traces to the newly configured OpenTelemetry Collector.**
+**Refresh the Roll the Dice app page multiple times to send traces to the newly configured OpenTelemetry Collector.**

 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

-**Using the Jaeger UI, examine the new traces to verify that they have been processed correctly.**
+**Using the Jaeger UI, examine the new traces to verify they were processed correctly.**
 <img width="1904" alt="image" src="https://github.com/user-attachments/assets/a56ee9af-5db1-4807-951f-262074042641" />

 <img width="1907" alt="image" src="https://github.com/user-attachments/assets/a00d6934-8079-4513-9ee9-eb687fbdb503" />

-**Add 3 processors to the original OpenTelemetry Collector configuration.**
+**Add three processors to the existing OpenTelemetry Collector configuration.**
 - `resource`
 - `attributes`
 - `batch`